 Responsibilities of the ISC

-A key role of the ISC is to assess the performance of the program, the participating centers, and the FTA Director, based on traffic light reports and annual reports, and conduct other reviews against work plans.
+As part of its monitoring function, a key role of the ISC is to assess the performance of the program, the participating centers and the FTA Director, based on traffic light reports and annual reports, and conduct other reviews against work plans.